laiyeowming/snt/README.md

-# snt v0.1
+# snt v1.1

 ## Need to come up with a application to demo GH Action
-- Provide an working example.
-- Practice GH Action.
-- Implement docker?
+- Success in Telegram Bot, os.getenv is not working..